The Best Things To Do With Kids in Birmingham, UK

 A visitor attraction since 1990, Cadbury World is sure to go down well with the kids.
 Who doesn’t like chocolate?!
 Explore the fantastic history of the Cadbury brand in its original Bournville home, an operating factory since the early 1900s.
-There are interactive activities, the famous Cadabra ride, an outdoor play area, café, gift shop and so much more to do.
+There are interactive activities, the famous Cadabra ride, an outdoor play area, café, gift shop and so much more to see and do.

-Birmingham Museum & Art Gallery
+Birmingham Museum and Art Gallery

-IMAX & 4DX cinema
+IMAX and 4DX cinema

 For a unique experience, why not indulge in some 3D cinema?
-Cineworld on Broad Street is the home of IMAX 3D, and more recently 4DX, a revolutionary cinematic experience which stimulates all the senses.
+Cineworld on Broad Street is the home of IMAX 3D, and more recently 4DX, a revolutionary cinematic experience that stimulates all the senses.
 Special effects in 4DX include wind, fog, lightning, rain, bubbles and scents, which the kids will love.

 Birmingham Wildlife Conservation Park

-Previously called the Nature Centre, the Wildlife Conservation Park sits next to Cannon Hill Park and is home to an array of animals from across the world including red pandas, lynxs, monkeys and wallabies.
+Previously called the Nature Centre, the Wildlife Conservation Park sits next to Cannon Hill Park and is home to an array of animals from across the world, including red pandas, lynxes, monkeys and wallabies.
 With entry costs staying low and the free-entry mac Birmingham

 Ackers is an outdoor adventure park based in Sparkbrook, just outside the city centre.
-Perfect for all the family, Ackers offers dry slopes for skiing, snowboarding and tobogganing, as well as spaces for climbing, watersports and orienteering activities.
+Perfect for all the family, Ackers offers dry slopes for skiing, snowboarding and tobogganing, as well as spaces for climbing, water sports and orienteering activities.

 Thinktank Science Museum